 Pipeline and Hazardous Materials Safety Administration (PHMSA), DOT.

-PHMSA is extending the period for comments on the State of North Dakota and the State of Montana's application for an administrative determination as to whether Federal hazardous material transportation law preempts the State of Washington's rules relating to the volatility of crude oil received in the state.
+Interested parties are invited to comment on an application by the State of North Dakota and the State of Montana for an administrative determination as to whether Federal hazardous material transportation law preempts the State of Washington's rules relating to the volatility of crude oil received in the state.

-All documents in this proceeding, including North Dakota and Montana's application and all comments received, may be reviewed in the Docket Operations Facility (M-30), U.S. Department of Transportation, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue SE, Washington, DC 20590.
-All documents in this proceeding are also available on the U.S. Government Regulations.gov website: http://www.regulations.gov.
+North Dakota and Montana's application and all comments received may be reviewed in the Docket Operations Facility (M-30), U.S. Department of Transportation, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue SE, Washington, DC 20590.
+The application and all comments are available on the U.S. Government Regulations.gov website: http://www.regulations.gov.

 Comments must refer to Docket No. PHMSA-2019-0149 and may be submitted by any of the following methods:

 Federal eRulemaking Portal: Go to http://www.regulations.gov.
 Follow the online instructions for submitting comments.